xebia-functional/Unwrapped/docs/SIP.md

 Continuations can be resumed with the expected value or an exception.

 More complex abstractions and operators can be derived from this continuation model.
-All is needed for direct syntax that removes callbacks and boxing is a continuation system with some form of compiler CPS.
+All that is needed for direct syntax that removes callbacks and boxing is a continuation system with some form of compiler CPS.
 We don't expect functions like `bind` or `join` to be available in the language, but we do expect `continuation` or similar to be available.

 In the following `Example Library` we will see how we can use continuations to also implement monad bind over `Either` and `Option`.